-The most anticipated day in the Baseball Writers’ Association of America (BBWAA) has finally come and gone and yes of course they have spoken loudly with their pens selecting who they think is worthy of getting into their precious Baseball Hall of Fame.
-This year baseball has taken a closer interest in who is voted in because of the elite and polarizing names displayed on this year’s ballot; and yes this is the only time these so-called sportswriters finally get to stick it to the likes of Barry Bonds and Roger Clemens while remaining anonymous.
+The most anticipated day in the Baseball Writers’ Association of America (BBWAA) has finally come and gone and yes of course they have spoken loudly with their pens selections of who they think is worthy of getting into their precious Baseball Hall of Fame.
+This year baseball has taken more interest in who is voted in because of the elite and polarizing names displayed on this years ballot; and yes of course this is the only time these so-called sportswriters finally get to stick it to the likes of Barry Bonds and Roger Clemens while remaining anonymous.

-Someone please tell me what is the big deal about the Hall if you are not putting in the best players?
+Someone please tell me what is the big deal about the Hall if you are not putting in the games best players?
 It’s a museum where the best of the best show up once a year, wearing their golden jacket honoring the neophytes to the frat house.
-Each new member receives a plaque and gives a speech, talking about the good old days.
-Why would anyone be interested in this year’s Hall of Fame class that has selected no new members.
-If the agenda in 2013 was to punish the likes of Craig Biggio, Curt Schilling, Mike Piazza, Fred McGriff, Jack Morris, and Tim Raines, you have done just that.
-I can only imagine what Cooperstown will look and sound like this summer (CRICKETS….LOUD CRICKETS!)
+Each new member receives a plaque and gives a speech about the good old days.
+Why would anyone be interested in this years Hall of Fame class that has selected no new members.
+If the agenda in 2013 was to punish the likes of Craig Biggio, Curt Schilling, Fred McGriff, Jack Morris, and Tim Raines you have done just that.
+I can only imagine what Cooperstown will look like this summer (CRICKETS….LOUD CRICKETS!)

-I have a family member that said baseball 20 years from now will be competing with the NHL for survival.
+I have a family member that said Baseball….Zzzzz…20 years from now, they’ll be competing with the NHL for survival.
 Good job BBWAA, you have had your day now go away.